-A topical skin cream may be an option when a patient has very superficial melanoma on their head or neck and/or when surgery may not be possible.
+A topical skin cream may be an option when patients have a very superficial skin cancer on their head or neck or when surgery may not be possible.

-Doctors may use a prescription skin cream that is very effective for certain subtypes of melanoma, particularly melanoma in situ, which involves the top layer of the skin (epidermis).
+Doctors may use a prescription skin cream that is very effective for certain subtypes of skin cancer, particularly a skin cancer in situ, which involves the top layer of the skin (epidermis).

 A prescription skin cream is an option for:

-- Melanoma in situ on the face, head or neck on an area that is not feasible for surgery, or where the surgical margins are too indistinct to know whether the melanoma is removed on pathology
+- Skin cancer growing on the face, head, or neck on an area that is not suited for surgery, or where the surgical margins are too indistinct to know whether the skin cancer is removed on pathology

-- As an additional treatment after surgery has removed all or most of the melanoma
+- As an additional treatment after surgery has removed all or most of the skin cancer

-Imiquimod is a prescription drug that is put on the skin as a cream that can stimulate a local immune response against skin cancer cells.
-For very early melanomas (mainly melanoma in situ) in sensitive areas on the face, some doctors may use this treatment if surgery might be disfiguring or cannot otherwise be performed.
-It can also be used after surgery, especially if the dermatopathologist can’t tell if the cells at the edge of the specimen represent melanoma or sun-damaged pigment cells.
+Your doctor may use a prescription drug that is put on the skin as a cream that can stimulate a local immune response against skin cancer cells.
+For very early skin cancers in sensitive areas on the face, some doctors may use this treatment if surgery might be disfiguring or cannot otherwise be performed.
+It can also be used after surgery, especially if the dermatopathologist can’t tell if the cells at the edge of the specimen represent skin cancer, or sun-damaged pigment cells.

-Potential side effects of topical skin cream for melanoma
+Potential side effects of topical skin cream for skin cancer

-People using a prescription drug cream for melanoma may get skin reactions where the cream is used or around the area.
-An inflammatory response is expected when the cream is used to treat superficial melanoma of the skin and often means the topical therapy is working.
+People using a prescription drug cream for skin cancer may get skin reactions where the cream is used or around the area.
+An inflammatory response is expected when the cream is used to treat superficial skin cancer and often means the topical therapy is working.
 These reactions may include burning, crusting, dryness, flaking, itching, oozing, pain, redness, sores or ulcers, or swelling.
 Scarring or permanent pigment change from the cream is very unusual.

 Because the cream tends to cause skin symptoms, your doctor will monitor your response and any side effects closely when you are on the medication.